 Taking all this information into consideration led me to writing this article about the need of greenhouses in our near future.

-Don’t believe the myths created by some politicians designed to generate huge amounts of cash to stuff in their pockets by taking yours.
+Don’t believe the myths created by some politicians designed to generate huge amounts of cash to stuff in their pockets.

 This is a serious issue on our horizon as predicted by the people who study the weather and solar cycles.